E-Bo/page-switcher/README.md

 # page-switcher
-switch your pages or elements with animate.css
+switch your pages or elements with <a href="https://github.com/daneden/animate.css">animate.css</a>